Maldivians: Ceylonese Prince Koimala

 At a time when the Maldives were still sparsely inhabited, Prince Koimala, who had married the daughter of the king of Ceylon, made a voyage with her in two vessels from Srendib (Sri Lanka).
 Reaching the Maldives they were becalmed and rested at Rasgetheemu island in North Maalhosmadulu Atoll.

 The islanders, learning that the two chief visitors were Ceylon royals, invited them to remain; they ultimately proclaimed Koimala their king at Rasgetheemu, the original 'King's Island'.
 Koimala and his spouse migrated to Malé and settled there with the consent of the inhabitants, then the most important community of Malé Atoll.

 The two ships were dispatched to Lanka, and brought over other people of 'the Lion Race' (Sinhalese).
 Koimala and his queen spawned a male child called Kalaminja.
 He reigned as a Buddhist for twelve years and then converted to Islam, ruling for thirteen years more before migrating to Mecca.

 This ruler's daughter married the chief minister and reigned as a nominal Sultana.
 She gave birth to a son called Kalaminja, who, in turn, married a lady of the country.

-This legend was recorded by Bell in 1922.
+The legend was recorded by Bell in 1922.